Medical Women's International Association

 The Medical Women's International Association is a non-governmental organization founded in 1919 with the purpose of representing female physicians worldwide.
 Esther Lovejoy was its first president.
 The Association grew from an international meeting of medical women attending a YWCA meeting in America and a group of medical women in Britain, notably Dr Jane Walker.
-Dr. Ida Kahn was one of the Chinese representatives at the International Conference of Medical Women (1919).
+Dr. Ida Kahn was one of the Chinese representatives at the International Conference of Women Physicians (1919).